Position

 Responsibilities:

-• Accurately enter and update data into company systems.
+• Accurately enter and update data into company databases and systems.

 • Verify and cross-check data for accuracy and completeness.

-• Prepare and process data for analysis and reporting.
+• Prepare and organize data for analysis and reporting.

 Qualifications

-• High school diploma or equivalent required; additional education in data management or related fields is a plus.
+• High school diploma or equivalent required; additional education or training in data entry or related field is a plus.

 • Proven experience as a Data Entry Clerk or in a similar role.